odnr93/routilux/docs/source/user_guide/error_handling.rst

 Error Handling and Exception Management
 ========================================

-FlowForge provides comprehensive error handling mechanisms to help you build robust workflows that can gracefully handle failures.
+Routilux provides comprehensive error handling mechanisms to help you build robust workflows that can gracefully handle failures.
 This guide explains how errors are handled in different scenarios and how to configure error handling strategies.